Lectures on Statistics in Theory: Prelude to Statistics in Practice: Bayesian analysis

-\begin{itemize} \item What prior pdf to use, and how sensitive is the result to the prior? \item How to interpret posterior probability if the prior pdf is not Your personal subjective belief? \end{itemize}
+\begin{itemize} \item What prior pdf to use, and how sensitive is the result to the prior? \item How to interpret posterior probability if the prior pdf is not Your personal subjective belief? \end{itemize} {\em Frequentist tools can be highly relevant to both questions!}